dsp-jetpack/JetPack/doc/deployment_guide.md

 ### Introduction

 The OpenStack Load-balancing service (octavia) provides a Load Balancing-as-a-Service (LBaaS) version 2 implementation for Red Hat OpenStack platform director based installations.
 This section describes how to enable Octavia and assumes Octavia services are hosted on the same nodes as the Networking API server.
-By default, the Load-balancing services are on the controller nodes.
+By default, the Load-balancing services are running on the controller nodes.
 **Load-Balancing Methods**
 Load balancing methods are defined while creating pools using the attribute --lb-algorithm.
 There are three methods available:
-* Round robin - Rotates requests evenly between multiple instances.
+* Round Robin - Rotates requests evenly between multiple instances.
 * Source IP - Requests from a unique source IP address are consistently directed to the same instance.
 * Least connections - Allocates requests to the instance with the least number of active connections.